 Do you have a herniated disc?
 Bulging Disc?
 Sciatica?
 Spinal Stenosis?
 Degenerative Disc Disease?

 Spinal Decompression treatment as performed at our office is safe, very effective, FDA-Cleared, and very affordable alternative to disc surgery.
-Dr. Bronson uses a state-of-the-art decompression system known as the Triton Spinal Decompression table.
+Dr. Madrid uses a state-of-the-art decompression system known as the Triton Spinal Decompression table.
 Non-surgical spinal decompression has allowed many patients to avoid surgery and relieve pain in Phoenix and Glendale.
 Our pain management treatment center is located in Deer Valley Phoenix Arizona.